 - clean the outside of the condenser;

-- if the compressor anti-icing protection has tripped, check the air conditioner evaporator sensor and the power supply to the compressor clutch;
+- if the compressor icing protection has been triggered, check the air conditioner evaporator sensor and the power supply to the compressor clutch;

-- check the compressor clutch by turning it by hand.
+- check the compressor clutch by turning it manually.

-- if the pumped out quantity is correct, check the safety valve for permeability and, if necessary, replace it;
+- if the amount pumped out is within the norm, check the safety valve for patency and, if necessary, replace it;

-- then evacuate and refill the air conditioner with R134a refrigerant.
+- after this, vacuum and refill the air conditioner with R134a refrigerant.

 - drain, vacuum and refill the air conditioner;